 Nitin Palan, MBE, is a highly successful entrepreneur who is the founder of the Golden Tours Company which has been in existence for around thirty-five years and has been synonymous with tourism in the heart of London.
 The company employs over 200 staff with offices in the UK and India.

-From the success of the company, Nitin Palan set up the Foundation in order to ‘give back’ to the communities it serves.
+From the success of the company, Nitin Palan set up the Foundation to ‘give back’ to the communities it serves.
 The Foundation supports social development projects in education, interfaith and heritage.